 Shared Insights: Domestic violence and safeguarding

 The Domestic Abuse Commissioner, recently said domestic abuse is “one of the most deeply damaging and pervasive issues that our society faces” and the cost to England and Wales is estimated at £89.3 billion.
 Those who access health and care services are at significantly increased risk of domestic abuse, while the harms caused often extend to children and young people, with impacts for life, and down generations.
+The Government has committed to reduce violence against women and girls, and the case for action on domestic abuse is clear.

-In this session we will hear from a person with experience of domestic abuse and of social services intervention in her family.
+In this session we heard from a person with experience of domestic abuse and of social services intervention in her family.
 She hopes to share her story with you, to support understanding of how the actions of health and care organisations shape the experience of victims, and how victims can be supported in the best possible way.

 Contact